Boavizta/boaviztapi/docs/docs/Reference/component_route.md

 {
    "core_units": 24,
    "family": "Skylake",
-   "manufacture_date": 2017
 }
 ```
-*Incomplete CPU, die-size will be retrieved with the cpu family and manufacture date*
+*Incomplete CPU, die-size will be retrieved with the cpu family and core_units*

 ## ```/v1/component/ssd```